qchojr/lobby/README.md

 ```

 ## Running bots
-Start/stop scripts are in `/home/triplea`
+Log in as triplea user, start/stop scripts are in `/home/triplea`
-For reference, commands that can be run are in: `/home/triplea/README.txt`

 ### Hosting Bots on Windows